 Healthy Eating Policy

 For many years Naíscoil Íde has been actively raising the awareness of pupils in the school on the importance of healthy eating.
-This policy is a natural progression from this and was drawn up by the staff along with a representative group of parents from the Parents Association.
-We approach this policy with the understanding that ultimately children’s appetites and tastes differ and it is the parent’s responsibility to ensure that his/her child eats healthily.
+This policy is a natural progression from this and was drawn up by a dedicated working group along with the whole staff and a representative group from the Parent’s Association.
+We approach this policy with the understanding that ultimately children’s appetites and tastes differ and it is their parent’s responsibility to make decisions about their nutrition and exercise.

 Rationale

-Naíscoil Íde, through these guidelines, aims to help all those involved in our school community, children, staff and parents, develop positive and responsible attitudes to food and nutrition and to appreciate the benefits that healthy food and drink habits make to overall health and wellbeing.
-Our SPHE, Science & PE programmes endorse this view:
+Naíscoil Íde, through these guidelines, aims to help all those involved in our school community; children, staff and parents, develop positive and responsible attitudes to food and nutrition and to appreciate the benefits that healthy eating and drinking habits make to our overall health and wellbeing.
+Our SPHE, AISTEAR, Science & PE programmes endorse the view that children need to feel valued, respected, empowered, cared for, and included.
+And our primary aim is to help children to make healthy choices about nutrition, hygiene and exercise so that they can be as healthy and fit as they can be (page 17 Aistear: The Early Childhood Curriculum Framework).

 Relationship to Characteristic Spirit of the School

-In accordance with our aim to develop pupils to the best of their ability, we see ourselves as having a role in the process of enabling pupils to increase control over and improve their health.
+In accordance with our aim to develop pupils to the best of their ability, we see ourselves as having a role in the process of enabling pupils to learn about a variety of foods and ways they can become more familiar with types of foods and ways of playing that are beneficial to their overall wellbeing and exercise.

 Aims: